University to expand mental health awareness resources at Fresh Check Day

 Fresh Check Day isn’t just an event; it’s a movement.

-Each year the Fresh Check Day coordinator Mary Pellitteri takes over our Mount Carmel Campus' Quad with the goal of creating a supportive, aware and connected community.
+Each year the Fresh Check Day coordinator Mary Pellitteri takes over our Mount Carmel Campus Quad with the goal of creating a supportive, informed and connected community.

 Designed to promote mental health and suicide awareness, Fresh Check Day engages students with interactive activities, peer-to-peer support and an open dialogue focusing on mental health.